-- (a) the transcript of the proceedings in the primary court; or - (b) if there is no electronic recording of the proceedings that can be transcribed - (i) the notes made by the judicial officer who presided at the proceedings; and - (ii) one or more affidavits of people who were present at the proceedings about what happened in the proceedings. - (2) A term defined in the Criminal Appeals Act 2004 has the same meaning in these rules as it does in that Act, unless the contrary intention appears.
+- if there is no electronic recording of the proceedings that can be transcribed - the notes made by the judicial officer who presided at the proceedings; and - (ii) one or more affidavits of people who were present at the proceedings about what happened in the proceedings. - A term defined in the Criminal Appeals Act 2004 has the same meaning in these rules as it does in that Act, unless the contrary intention appears.